tomicapretto/etc/lessons/lesson_02.md

 ```

 <!-- #region slideshow={"slide_type": "notes"} hide_input=true -->
 This is the scatterplot between Length and Weight in their original scales.
-We also say these variables are untransformed.
-We're going to use the logarithm transformation and see it affects the plot.
+It's also said these variables are untransformed.
+Since the plot shows an exponential-like pattern, it's sensible to use the logarithm trasnformation to linearize it.
 <!-- #endregion -->

 <!-- #region slideshow={"slide_type": "slide"} -->